Current laws little help as catalytic converter thefts increase in Cabell County, officials say

 It’s not just the converter that has to be replaced, Hatfield said.
 Damage can be done by careless actions and sometimes the entire system needs to be replaced.

 Add labor, and the final bill can be in the thousands of dollars.
-He said he has seen a truck with
+He said he has seen a truck with $6,500 in damages.

 State government passed laws this year that recycling centers must hold converters for 14 days before selling them to a refinery, but without the ability to track the converters to cars, it is useless, Hatfield said.